 PROGRAM DESCRIPTION PROBABLE CONDITION LOAD RELEASED Voltage reduction Lowering of feeder voltage up to 2.5% by biasing Capacity shortage emergency Approx. 150-400 MW dependent on Projected system peak and season Non-Firm Load Control Interruption of appliances for participants in the Residential/Small Commercial Industrial Load Control Program Capacity shortage emergency Approx. 2600 MW depending on system Load level.
 Tripping of feeders/ feeder rotation Load reduction by opening feeder breakers via supervisory control (affected feeders would be scheduled off of approximately 20 minutes.
 The actual number of feeder breakers opened at one time, duration of the outage and frequency of outages will depend on the duration and magnitude of the shortfall).
 Capacity shortage emergency Greater than 9,000 MW based on projected system peak FALS Computer-controlled load reduction by tripping of transmission breakers when a set of predetermined conditions is met Sudden, unexpected loss of certain specified contingencies, loss of transmission or generation.
-Mitigates condition so under frequency tripping will not occur 800 MW Underfrequency Load Shedding Automatic tripping of transmission and/or feeder breakers at specified underfrequency levels Sudden, unexpected loss of major transmission or generation.
+Mitigates condition so under frequency tripping will not occur Up to 800 MW of Firm Load depending on system Load level.
+Underfrequency Load Shedding Automatic tripping of transmission and/or feeder breakers at specified underfrequency levels Sudden, unexpected loss of major transmission or generation.
 Mitigates condition if separation occurs.
 At least 40 % of system load based on Fla.
 Reliability Coordinating Council requirements